istio/istio.io/content/en/docs/ops/integrations/spire/index.md

     istiod-989f54d9c-sg7sn                  1/1     Running   0          23s
     {{< /text >}}

-Data plane containers will only reach the `Ready` if a corresponding registration entry is created for them on the SPIRE Server.
+Data plane containers will only reach `Ready` if a corresponding registration entry is created for them on the SPIRE Server.
 Then, Envoy will be able to fetch cryptographic identities from SPIRE.
 See [Register workloads](#register-workloads) to register entries for services in your mesh.

 ## Register workloads

-This section describes the options available for registering workloads in SPIRE Server.
+This section describes the options available for registering workloads in a SPIRE Server.

 ### Option 1: Automatic registration using the SPIRE workload registrar

-By deploying [SPIRE Kubernetes Workload Registrar](https://github.com/spiffe/spire/tree/main/support/k8s/k8s-workload-registrar) along with SPIRE Server, new entries are automatically registered for each new pod that is created.
+By deploying [SPIRE Kubernetes Workload Registrar](https://github.com/spiffe/spire/tree/main/support/k8s/k8s-workload-registrar) along with a SPIRE Server, new entries are automatically registered for each new pod that is created.

 See [Verifying that identities were created for workloads](#verifying-that-identities-were-created-for-workloads) to check issued identities.